 In Oklahoma, we’re making it easier for kids to develop healthy habits.

-Five hundred schools serving over 242,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
+More than 480 schools serving over 232,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
 Since 2007, 10 Oklahoma schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

 Healthier Generation enlists the help of regional and local partners to create healthier school environments.
 These partners, such as HealthCorps, receive specialized professional development training from Healthier Generation staff and gain access to Healthier Generation’s customized tools, resources and data that empower them to guide sites to improve physical activity and nutrition policies and practices.